-This discussion and analysis is intended to serve as an introduction to the School's basic financial statements.
-The School's basic financial statements as presented comprise four (4) components: (1) management's discussion and analysis, (2) the basis financial statements, and (3) the notes to the financial statements, and (4) the supplementary information.
+This discussion and analysis is intended to serve as an introduction to Tacony Academy Charter School's (the School) basic financial statements.
+The School's basic financial statements as presented comprise four (4) components: (1) management's discussion and analysis, (2) the basic financial statements, (3) the notes to the financial statements, and (4) supplementary information.